Quramy/eslint-plugin-tutorial/guide/10_your_first_rule/README.md

 ## Create plugin
 So, let's prepare to publish our rule as an ESLint plugin.

-A plugin needs index file which tells the name of the rule module to ESLint
+A plugin needs an index file which tells the name of the rule module to ESLint

 Put `src/index.ts` and edit as the following: